 #Metoo Has Shaken Government Entities

 Male employees in the government sector need to be highly cautious because of their govt positions.
-Their responses to behavior change were more measured.
+Their responses to behaviour change were more measured.

-A 22-year male employee of US Federal Govt. said he doesn’t feel comfortable sharing jokes with women around.
+A 22-year male employee of US Federal Govt. said he doesn’t feel comfortable sharing jokes with women around post #Metoo.
 He doesn’t ask women to go out with him, rather he asks his male colleagues to go out and share jokes with them.

 #Metoo in Healthcare/Insurance